iliasslasri/edge-ai-hackathon/README.md

-# Intelligent Scheduling Assistant
+# Intelligent on-device Scheduling Assistant

 <span style="color:red">***THE FILE `scheduling_assistant.ipynb` CONTAINS THE CODE FOR THE PROJECT.***</span>.

-This project demonstrates an AI-powered scheduling assistant that performs the following tasks:
+This project demonstrates an AI-powered scheduling assistant that performs the following tasks in the edge (on-device) envirement (does not require google to knw everything about your life):

 1. **Generate Professional Appointment Requests**: Converts informal input into a polite and professional message using a language model.
 2. **Text-to-Speech**: Converts the generated text into audio.